types of t-shirt printing

 Discharge printing is ideal for achieving a softer hand and a color-weathered appearance compared to standard pigment printing.
 It can create tones and effects that are not possible with depositing inks.
 The environmental impact is also lower since no plastisol inks are used.

 The biggest downside is that discharge printing only works on natural fabrics that accept dye.
 It cannot be used on polyester or synthetic blends.
-Overall, it is great for recreating vintage rock band shirts, creating monochromatic effects on colored shirts, or just getting that perfectly worn and faded look.
+Overall, it is great for recreating vintage rock shirts, creating monochromatic effects on colored shirts, or just getting that perfectly worn and faded look.

 discharge printing on t-shirt